DworkinLab/Bio720/README.md

 Week 3 - Chapter 3 pages 45 - 56, Chapter 7 125 - 156.
 Maybe also worth looking at pages 395 - 398 in Chapter 12.

-Week 4 - Chapter 7 140-145, 157-169 might be really useful.
+Week 4 - **(NOTE, regular expressions are now being done by Brian)** Chapter 7 140-145, 157-169 might be really useful.
 I also recommend the first tutorial on regular expressions listed [here](https://github.com/DworkinLab/Bio720/blob/master/Some_RegEx_resources.md).
 This takes you gently through regular expressions and within an hour you will realize what amazing things you can do.

+Week 5 - Plotting..

-Week 5 - For more information on some of the basic file types used in genomics (.fastq, .SAM, .BAM) see chapter 10 (only 13 pages) and chapter 11 (pages 355-365) in BDS.
+Week 6 - For more information on some of the basic file types used in genomics (.fastq, .SAM, .BAM) see chapter 10 (only 13 pages) and chapter 11 (pages 355-365) in BDS.
 I also suggest reading chapter 6 (pages 109-115).

 ## Weekly materials (in class)